-PF is, of course, only for the moment faced by demands from liberals for the Ordination of women deacons.
-But this is just a dodge on their part.
-Like those who for a generation demanded priestesses in the Church of England, and started off with Women Readers, Deaconesses, and Women Deacons.
+I can see why some traditionalists are troubled by thought of women robed and in sanctuaries.
+For a generation, heterodox Anglicans demanded priestesses in the Church of England, and started off with Women Readers, Deaconesses, and Women Deacons.
 Just so, our Catholic trouble-makers will be concentrating on the first 'stage' of their plot.
-Once you get women deacons dressing up and wearing clerical garb and posturing around altars, you are gradually habituating a congregation to a feminised ministry which makes 'the next and logical stage', women deacons, followed soon by women priests, more culturally acceptable.
+Once you get women lectors/acolytes wearing clerical garb and posturing around altars, you are gradually habituating a congregation to a feminised ministry which makes 'the next and logical stage', women deacons, followed soon by women priests, more culturally acceptable.
 The heretics would, of course, very soon forget the force of PF''s Essenzialmente distinti.

 This makes it all the more remarkable that PF is actually jumping one step ahead of the heretics.
-Like those Catholics who point out that the Sacrament of Order is essentially indivisible, PF treats Holy Order as one.
-In his Post Synodal Exhortation, he took the claim that "women would be granted a greater status and participation in the Church only if they were admitted to Holy Orders", and then remarks "But that approach would in fact narrow our vision; it would lead us to clericalise women, diminish the great value of what they have already accomplished, and subtly make their indispensable contribution less effective".
+Like those orthodox Catholics who point out that the Sacrament of Order is essentially indivisible, PF treats Holy Order as one.
+In his Post Synodal Exhortation, he took the claim that "women would be granted a greater status and participation in the Church only if they were admitted to Holy Orders", and then remarked "But that approach would in fact narrow our vision; it would lead us to clericalise women, diminish the great value of what they have already accomplished, and subtly make their indispensable contribution less effective".